vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

 everything except the ports 80 and 443 that serve web traffic.
 A web server does need to have those ports open, and the service running on those ports, that serves the traffic, is a point of vulnerability.
-In the case of my web server, I run nginx, proxying to other backends (PHP-FPM in most cases).
-An error in the configuration of nginx, or of PHP-FPM, or of the code running any of the websites, can potentially create an opportunity for a clever end user to be able to execute arbitrary commands as the users running these processes
+In the case of my web server, I run Nginx, proxying to other backends (PHP-FPM in most cases).
+An error in the configuration of Nginx, or of PHP-FPM, or of the code running any of the websites, can potentially create an opportunity for a clever end user to be able to execute arbitrary commands as the users running these processes